Test of lepton universality in beauty-quark decays: Methods

 \subsubsection{Likelihood fit}

 An unbinned extended maximum-likelihood fit is made to the \mKee and \mKmm distributions of nonresonant candidates.
-The value of \RK is a fit parameter, which is related to the signal yields and efficiencies according to,
+The value of \RK is a fit parameter, which is related to the signal yields and efficiencies according to

-where $N(X)$ indicates the yield of decay mode $X$, which is obtained from a fit to the invariant mass \mKll (or \mKllconst) with a suitable requirement on \qsq, and $\varepsilon(X)$ is the efficiency for selecting decay mode $X$.
-In order to take into account the correlation between the selection efficiencies, the \mKee and \mKmm distributions of nonresonant candidates in each of the different trigger categories and data-taking periods are fitted simultaneously.
+where $N(X)$ indicates the yield of decay mode $X$ and $\varepsilon(X)$ is the efficiency for selecting decay mode $X$.
+The resonant yields are determined from separate fits to \mKllconst.
+In the fit for \RK these yields, together with the efficiencies, are incorporated as Gaussian-constraint terms.

+In order to take into account the correlation between the selection efficiencies, the \mKee and \mKmm distributions of nonresonant candidates in each of the different trigger categories and data-taking periods are fitted simultaneously, with a common value of \RK.
+The relative fraction of partially reconstructed background in each trigger category is also shared across the different data-taking periods.

 The mass-shape parameters are derived from the calibrated simulation.
-The four signal modes are modelled by multiple Gaussian functions with power-law tails on both sides of the peak~\cite{Skwarnicki:1986xj,Santos:2013gra} although the differing detector response gives different shapes for the electron and muon modes.
+The four signal modes are modelled by multiple Gaussian functions with power-law tails on both sides of the peak~\cite{Skwarnicki:1986xj,Santos:2013gra}, although the differing detector response gives different shapes for the electron and muon modes.
 The signal mass shapes of the electron modes are described with the sum of three distributions, which model whether the ECAL energy deposit from a bremsstrahlung photon was added to both, either, or neither of the \epm candidates.
 The expected values from simulated events are used to constrain the fraction of signal decays in each of these categories.
+These fractions are observed to agree well with those observed in resonant events selected from the data.
+In order to take into account residual differences in the signal shape between data and simulation, an offset in the peak position and a scaling of the resolution are allowed to vary in the fits to the resonant modes.
+The corresponding parameters are then fixed in the fits to the relevant nonresonant modes.
+This resolution scaling changes the migration of candidates into the \qsq region of interest by less than 1\%.